Gérard Bessette

-Gérard Bessette (25 February 1920, in Sainte-Anne-de-Sabrevois, Quebec – 21 February 2005, in Kingston, Ontario) was a French Canadian writer and educator.
+Gérard Bessette (25 February 1920 – 21 February 2005) was a Canadian writer and educator.

+Life and career

-Bessette grew up in Montreal and attended the Collège Saint-Ignace.
-He continued his studies at the Université de Montréal, where in 1950 he completed his doctorate entitled Images in French-Canadian poetry.
+Bessette was born in Sainte-Anne-de-Sabrevois, Quebec, and grew up in Montreal.
+He attended the Collège Saint-Ignace.
+He continued his studies at the Université de Montréal, where in 1950 he completed his doctorate.
+His doctoral thesis was published in 1960 as Images in French-Canadian Poetry (Les images en poésie canadienne-française).

 Unable to obtain an academic position in Quebec because of his atheism, he taught at Duquesne University in Pittsburgh from 1951 to 1957.
 He then found a job in Kingston, Ontario, first at Royal Military College of Canada in 1958, and then in the Department of French Studies at Queen's University from 1959 to 1979.

+Writing

+When he was 28, his early poem "Le Coureur" was selected to compete in the "Literature, Lyric Works" subcategory of the art competition at the 1948 Summer Olympics.

+Several of Bessette's works address issues that led to and were representative of the Quiet Revolution, a series of societal shifts that took place in Quebec during the 1960s, which saw increased secularization and a general movement away from the influence of the Catholic Church.
+His literary criticism is noted for its Freudian readings of Quebec literature.

+One of his most famous novels is Not for Every Eye (Le Libraire, 1960), an existential tale of a book store employee in a small Quebec town in the 1950s.
+The book deals with one of Bessette's most common themes: the stifling culture of Quebec of that time.

-Bessette's novels L'incubation (1965) and Le cycle (1971) won the Governor General's Literary Award for Fiction (French).
+In the 1960s he was influenced by the Nouveau Roman literary movement.
+His novels became increasingly experimental, drawing comparisons to Claude Simon, one of his favourite writers.
+L'Incubation (1965) and Le Cycle (1971) both won the Governor General's Award for French-language fiction.
 In 1980 he was awarded the Prix Athanase-David, Quebec's highest literary honour.

-Several of Bessette's works address issues that led to and were representative of the Révolution tranquille, a series of societal shifts that took place in Quebec during the 1960s, which saw increased secularization and a general movement away from the influence of the Catholic Church.
-His earlier works are written in a realistic style, while his later novels utilize elements of the nouveau roman literary movement and tend to be more experimental.
-His literary criticism is noted for its Freudian readings of Québécois literature.

-One of his most noted works is Le libraire (1960), an existential tale of a book store employee in a small Quebec town in the 1950s.
-The book deals with one of Bessette's most common themes: the stifling culture of Quebec of that time.
-His work was also part of the literature event in the art competition at the 1948 Summer Olympics.
+He died in Kingston, Ontario, on 21 February 2005.